Flushable reagent stool blood test

 Stool occult blood test - flushable home test; Fecal occult blood test - flushable home test

-The different tests have different methods to check for water quality.
+The different tests use different ways to check for water quality.
 Check the package for instructions.

 This test involves only normal bowel functions, and there is no discomfort.